Hadar Gad: Biography

 Hadar Gad was born in kibbutz Ein Harod Meuhad, and raised in Beersheba and kibbutz Karmia.

 She studied at the Académie de la Grande Chaumière, Paris, from 1981 to 1983, and at the Avni Institute of Art and Design, Tel Aviv, from 1983 to 1987.
 There she practiced printmaking technique, specializing in engraving.
 In the years 1984, 1985 and 1986 she received scholarships from the Israeli Ministry of Education.

 After graduation she worked as an assistant in The Etching Workshop Tel Aviv Artists House.

 In 2016 she was the recipient of The Ministry of Culture Award from the Ministry of Culture and Sport, Israel.
+In 2024, she was awarded the Plumas Art Foundation grant.

 Gad has taught painting and drawing in several places over the years, including the Meyerhoff Art Center, Tel Aviv Museum of Art.

 As of 2022 she is the art curator in “Hamussach”, the National Library of Israel literature and art journal.

 She operates as the head of the art department at the Collaborative Art Center – Givat Haviva.